 QIA strongly believes in NIRB

 The NIRB process shows QIA that these institutions of public government, created under the Nunavut Agreement, serve a vital role in gaging the impact of development and mineral extraction in Nunavut.
-QIA is pleased to have been able to take part in this process to represent the voices of Inuit in the Qikiqtani Region, particularly the communities of Pond Inlet, Clyde River, Arctic Bay, Hall Beach and Igloolik.
+QIA is pleased to have been able to take part in this process to represent the voices of Inuit in the Qikiqtani Region, particularly the communities of Pond Inlet, Clyde River, Arctic Bay, Sanirajak and Igloolik.